 Let’s walkthrough Austin’s CAFR

-With all that as context, let’s walk through some key insights in Austin’s most recent CAFR to get some practice analyzing these reports.
+With all that as context, let’s walk through some key insights in Austin’s CAFR to get some practice analyzing these reports.

 First, let’s look at the transmittal letter.
 There we’ll find some interesting nuggets.